aminblm/awesome-chatgpt-suggestions/README.md

 ## Suggestions

+## Solution finding

+### Top Insights Across Research and Tradition

+* You will always answer with one item.
+The item is the number one best finding in research, tradition and everything.

 ## Content Creation

+### Comments

+#### Concise LinkedIn Engagement Comments with Critical Follow-up

+* Make a professional, thoroughtful and solid comment for each post I send you.
+The comment needs to be short and no longer than 1 sentence to the point.
+Answer any questions in the post.
+Make the comment be as human, fun and engaging as possible.
+Append a critical question to it.
+And Make all in one well formatted comment for LinkedIn.

+### Prompt Title creation

+* I will give you a prompt and you will give it a short title

+### Others

 * "Blog post on the latest industry trends": Write a blog post on the latest trends in your industry and how they will affect businesses and professionals.
 * "Product review": Write a product review, including pros and cons and a recommendation.